linden-project/fred/README.md

 of a markdown file.

 ## Features

+- Unset key
 - Rename the key of a scalar node
-- Replace value of scalar node
+- Replace string value of scalar node
+- Toggle bool value of scalar node
 - Scaler node at 1st level are automatically defined as variable
 - Substitute variables inside scalar node when it's defined lines earlier
+- Recursive mode for processing files inside directories
+- Dry run mode

 ## Installation